-Your pension would be reduced to take account of the fact that your pension would be payable for longer than if it had started at NPA.
-Certain restrictions may apply and you may not be able to take your deferred pension early if it is not sufficient to cover the statutory minimum pension (the GMP) the Scheme is obliged to pay.
+It would then be reduced to take account of the fact that your pension would be payable for longer than if it had started at NPA.
+Certain restrictions may apply and you may not be able to take your deferred pension early if it is not sufficient to cover the statutory minimum pension the Scheme is obliged to pay.
 You will be advised if your application is unsuccessful.